sparkflows/sparkflows-docs/docs/time-series/time_series_feature_engineering.rst

      - Description
    * - DateTimeFieldExtract
      - Extracts year, month, day of month, hour, minute, second and week of year from timestamp/date columns.
+   * - Days to holiday
+     - day remaining for next holiday
+   * - Days from holiday
+     - Days passed after holiday
+   * - Time-segmentation
+     - Divide data in morning, afternoon, evening, night to get more idea about time based pattern
    * - MovingWindowingFunctions
      - Calculates the moving values using the given function.
    * - WindowingAnalytics
      - Window Analytics Functions

 DateTimeFieldExtract